flashguardian13/godot-4-skeleton/README.md

 Config.set_value("volume.Sound", 0.5)

 # Only pre-programmed keys are recognized.
 To add a new configuration key, add
-# it to the list of valid keys in source\singletons\config.
+# it to the list of valid keys in singletons\config.
 var valid_keys:Array = [
     ...
     "your.new.config.key",